-- Expert and individual advice on the process of choosing and applying for Higher Education courses, in the UK, EU, USA or elsewhere in the world. - Careers diagnostic tests to help point undecided students in the right direction. - Individual help with completing the applications online and crafting the best possible personal statements. - Mock interviews. - For Oxbridge candidates, we provide accompanied trips to the Oxford and Cambridge conference, a trip to the Oxford open day and classes in tackling the Oxbridge entrance examinations. - Advice regarding the subject specific entry tests to the top universities (for example in Law and Medicine). - SAT preparation classes to support students in their applications to universities in the USA. - A Higher Education Intranet page with a host of useful resources including course information 'So you want to study...' packs, comprehensive reading lists and information about how to research your course, and future career options. - A Higher Education Library with university prospectuses, the latest books on university entrance and computers available for student use. - Visits to Hurtwood by admissions tutors from a range of universities to explain the admissions procedure and what they are looking for. - Visits to Hurtwood by admissions tutors of the leading Drama Schools and individual tailor-made sessions to help prepare for the auditions. - The best quality advice for students interested in Art College including trips to the UCAS 'Design Your Future' fair accompanied by their teachers and visits from university lecturers. - Provision of information on taster courses for highly competitive courses such as Medicine, Veterinary Science, Engineering and Economics. - Individual help on applying for accommodation and finance at university. - Help in preparation of C.V.s to gain work experience. - Guidance on gap year schemes focusing on how to have a fun and enriching experience safely.
+• Expert and individual advice on the process of choosing and applying for Higher Education courses, in the UK, EU, USA or elsewhere in the world.

+• Individual help with completing the applications online and crafting the best possible personal statements.

+• Mock interviews.

+• For Oxbridge candidates, we aim to provide accompanied trips to the Oxford and Cambridge conference, a trip to the Oxford open day and classes in tackling the Oxbridge entrance examinations.

+• Advice regarding the subject specific entry tests to the top universities (for example in Law and Medicine).

+• Support sessions for students in their applications to universities in the USA.

+• A Higher Education Intranet page with a host of useful resources including course information 'So you want to study...' packs, comprehensive reading lists and information about how to research your course, and future career options.

+• The Life Skills Hub with university prospectuses, latest books on university entrance, newspaper and journals, access to jstor and computers available for student use.

+• Visits to Hurtwood by admissions tutors from a range of universities to explain the admissions procedure and what they are looking for.

+• Visits to Hurtwood by admissions tutors of the leading Drama Schools and individual tailor-made sessions to help prepare for the auditions.

+• The best quality advice for students interested in Art College including trips to the UCAS 'Design Your Future' fair accompanied by their teachers and visits from university lecturers.

+• Provision of information on taster courses for highly competitive courses such as Medicine, Veterinary Science, Engineering and Economics.

+• Individual help on applying for accommodation and finance at university.

+• Help in preparation of C.V.s to gain work experience.

+• Guidance on gap year schemes focusing on how to have a fun and enriching experience safely.

+• Annual HE and Careers fair featuring representatives for the leading London universities, drama school, art foundation institutions and overseas institutions.

-WHO ARF WF?
+WHO ARE WE?

-With a vast range of interests, the University Advice Department offer a wealth of information to students thinking about their next steps.
+With a vast range of interests, the University Advice and Applications Department offer a wealth of information to students thinking about their next steps.
 To contact anyone in the team listed below, you can call us on 01483 279 186 or email careers@hurtwood.net